Defending Giant

 The other assailants retrieved their weapons and rushed the treant, each screaming their own battle cry.

-The treant froze and waited for the invaders.
-When the first invader reached the treant, its club connected with the attacker’s skull.
+The treant stood firm, waiting for the invaders.
+When the first one reached the living tree, its club connected with the attacker’s skull.
 As the body collapsed, the treant grabbed the necks of two more.
-As its branches tightened, the treant lifted a squat figure to its snarling lips.
+Its branches tightened, and lifted a squat figure to its snarling lips.
 “Stop attacking my defenseless brethren.”

-As the leader flew into a tree, the other warriors cried out, “Dain, are you okay?”
+It swung the dwarf in its right hand like a club, smashing another attacker into the dirt.
+As the leader flew into a tree, the other warriors cried out, “Dain, are you still breathing?”

 The treant turned, facing the remaining invaders.
 Without hesitation, the treant threw the attackers clutched in its hands, and they functioned like cannonballs, knocking the rest of the invaders off their feet.
 “Leave my forest!”

 Dain pushed himself up and lifted his battleax.
-He glanced at his comrades and growled as he shoved his weapon into the air.
-“Your body will stock my hearth for the foreseeable future!”
+He glanced at his comrades and growled as he shoved his weapon into the air, his voice dripping with promised violence.
+“Your carcass will feed my hearth for many winters!”

+“Brother, please give me your strength.”
 The treant backed away as his hand touched a nearby tree.
-“Brother, please give me your strength.”
 With a loud crack, a limb fell to the ground, and the treant lifted the fallen branch, snarling as Dain charged.
-The treant swung, striking Dain’s chest, throwing the assailant into a neighboring trunk.
-The treant whirled the improvised weapon down upon another goon, who joined the fray, driving the newcomer into the earth.
+It swung, striking Dain’s chest, throwing the assailant into a neighboring trunk.
+The guardian whirled the improvised weapon down upon another goon, who joined the fray, driving the newcomer into the earth.

-Dain ducked under the next strike and drove his ax into the treant’s other leg.
+Dain ducked under the next strike and drove his axe into the treant’s other leg.

 The branch tumbled out of the treant’s grip.
-Disarmed the treant’s limb darted out, gripping Dain’s skull and squeezed.
+Disarmed, its limb swung out, clamping Dain’s skull before it squeezed.
 “Get out of my forest!”

 The encroaching invaders stopped as Dain’s squeals intensified.

 “Go away and stop attacking my brethren!”
 The treant tossed Dain like another cannonball at the remaining assailants.
-But this time, they avoided the living projectile.
-The treant rose and brandished the branch.
+But this time, they avoided the projectile.
+It rose and brandished the branch.
 “Leave my forest or suffer our wrath!”

 Dain coughed as a pair of hands pulled him off the forest’s floor.
 The leader ground his teeth and scowled.
 “You’ve won this battle, but we’ll return.”

-“I’ll never surrender my brethren!”
+“I will never surrender my kin!”
 When the assailants vanished, the treant lurched over to the tree, which lent him the branch.
-The treant pressed it against the trunk and waved its limb over the break, enticing the bark to secure the branch.
-When the bark finished knitting itself together, the treant staggered over to a different one.
-The protector stepped into the sibling and merged with it.
+It pressed it against the trunk and waved its limb over the break, coaxing the bark to knit.
+When the bark finished knitting itself together, the treant moved wearily to another tree.
+The treant stepped into the trunk and merged with its injured sibling, lowering its voice.
 “I will protect you all.”